 At the same time I developed an increasing interest in the role of endothelial cells in regulating neutrophil recruitment.
 Studies followed, e.g, defining the ability of endothelial cells exposed to hypoxia, cigarette smoke or cytokines to induce neurophil recruitment, and defining the kinetics and molecular mechanisms of each stage of the capture, activation and migration process.
 More recently I have concentrated on the concept that the local physicochemical environment defines the responsiveness of endothelial cells to inflammatory stimuli, and also the subsequent fate of recruited leukocytes.
 This has involved development of models in which endothelial cells are conditioned by culture under different flow conditions or with different stromal cells.
 Initially we defined how these variables modified ability to capture and induce migration of leukocytes.
 We are currently extending this to include studies of migration through basement membrane into tissue constructs, and evaluation of how stromal cells may influence the fate of recruited leukocytes in inflammed tissue.

-Much of the more recent work has been carried out in collaboration with Professors Ed Rainger and Chris Buckley and Dr. Helen McGettrick, studying processes linked to development of chronic inflammatory pathology, especially in atherosclerosis and rheummatoid arthritis.
-Recently we have worked on linking inflammatory responses with thrombosis and angiogenesis, and examining the potential for stem cells to modulate such responses.
+Much of the more recent work has been carried out in collaboration with Professors Ed Rainger, Chris Buckley and Steve Watson and Dr. Helen McGettrick, studying processes linked to development of chronic inflammatory pathology (such as atherosclerosis and rheummatoid arthritis) and to thrombo-inflammatory disorders.
+We have worked on linking inflammatory responses with thrombosis and angiogenesis, and examining the potential for stem cells to modulate such responses.
 In this way we aim to develop an understanding of how these different responses are integrated and may be manipulated to facilitate tissue healing.
-This work is inter-disciplinary in nature, and e.g., acts as an interface between the Centre for Cardiovascular Sciences and the MRC Centre for Immune Regulation.
+This work is inter-disciplinary in nature, and e.g., acts as an interface between the Institute of Cardiovascular Sciences and the Institute of Inflammation and Ageing.